Sugar Substitutes: How Much Xylitol Can Kill a Dog?

 Fast and effective treatment is of utmost importance when your dog has ingested xylitol.

 If your dog has just eaten xylitol but has not yet developed any clinical signs, your veterinarian may induce vomiting to prevent further absorption, depending on what your dog’s blood glucose level is.
-If clinical signs have developed, treatment will be symptomatically.
+If clinical signs have developed, treatment will be carried out symptomatically.

-In all cases, your dog will require hospitalization for blood sugar monitoring, dextrose administration, intravenous fluids, liver protectants, and any other supportive care that may be needed.
+In all cases, your dog will require hospitalisation for blood sugar monitoring, dextrose administration, intravenous fluids, liver protectants, and any other supportive care that may be needed.
 Your vet will check your dog’s blood values frequently to monitor blood glucose levels and liver function.

 Prognosis: